NCTU-Math-Software/final_project-chen-yu-ye/README.md

 Verified by using c++, the result is also 4130199828.

 ***
-# The additional function "verification"
+# The additional function "verify"

 This function can verify if the result meets the expectation in certain situation (User can choose the verified range.)